dmitrynizh/foilboard/docs/GUIPanels.md

 ![3d-view-1](3d-view.png)

 Displays a 3D rendering of the hydrofoil unit as 3d mesh.
 The board is not rendered in the 3D Mesh View.
-The mesh model can be rotated with mouse and zoomed with a slider bar (no mouse-wheel-controlled zooming yet).
+The mesh model can be rotated with mouse and zoomed either with the slider bar or with mouse wheel.
 The Display menu allows to select either perspective view or orthographic view.

+The 3 projection viwes - Top, Side, Front -  can be entered with keyboard: press t for Top View, s for Side View, f for Front View.

+Note: the Top-Left panel needs be 'active'  for the keyboard commands be directed to it.
+Activate the panel with a mouse click before using the keyboard commands.

+Changes to Parts Span, Chord/MAC and other controls on the 'Size Tab' (see decryption below) are immediately visible on the 3D Mesh View.

+In addition, 3D Mesh View has Editor Mode that allows advanced users to modify the shape of the parts, exactly  matching the mesh to hydrofoil drawings or photos.
+Read more  [Here](MeshEditor.md). about the Mesh Editor.

 ### Top Right Panel